PoCInnovation/Workshops/p2p/5.Create_an_ERC-20/README.md

 ### 📑 **Description**:

 In this step, you will deploy your ERC-20 on [Polygon's Mumbai Testnet](https://www.alchemy.com/overviews/mumbai-testnet).
-Testing our contrat on a testnet allows us to deploy and test our application on the Polygon network, a layer two of Ethereum, without having to spend real money.
+Testing our contract on a testnet allows us to deploy and test our application on the Polygon network, a layer two of Ethereum, without having to spend real money.
 Be careful, this step requires a lot of tools.
 The first part of the tasks consists of the implementation of these tools and the second one of the deployment of the ERC-20.

 ### 📌 **Tasks**: